-A baker’s dozen bagels costs $11.49, but on Tuesdays, the price drops to $6.99.
-A loaf of white whole grain bread is $4.79 and classic white miche is $7.99.
+A baker’s dozen bagels will cost $11.49, but on Tuesdays, the price drops to $6.99.
+A loaf of white whole grain bread is $4.79 and a classic white loaf is $7.99.
 These prices are close to what you’d pay at an independent, brick-and-mortar bakery.

 For large orders, consider Panera Catering, which has bundles and packages for easy shopping.

 Why We Chose It: Get monthly boxes of frozen sourdough loaves and croissants and bake them fresh on your schedule.
 Wildgrain boxes include pasta, too.

 The one drawback with fresh bread delivery is shelf life.
 While lots of loaves freeze well, there’s still a temptation to finish a shipment of the good stuff while it’s plentiful and at its best.
 Wildgrain’s workaround is to ship frozen par-baked bread you finish baking in your oven whenever you need a hot and crusty fresh loaf.
 No thawing, no proofing: 25 minutes from the freezer to emerging from the oven.